Skip to main content

 When you’re between eight and 12 weeks pregnant, you’ll have your first antenatal appointment.
 The screening blood test is part of the booking bloods offered at this appointment.

-Only one blood sample is needed for all four tests (HIV, hepatitis B, syphilis infections and susceptibility to rubella).
+Only one blood sample is needed for all four tests (HIV, hepatitis B and syphilis infections and susceptibility to rubella).

 Susceptibility to rubella

-If you’re not immune, you should avoid contact with anyone who has rubella when you’re pregnant.
+If you are susceptible to rubella and have not been vaccinated in the past, you should avoid contact with anyone who has rubella when you’re pregnant.

 Infection with rubella in early pregnancy, could cause your unborn baby to get congenital rubella syndrome (CRS).
 This can damage their: